zambiazzi/zambiazzi/README.md

 ### Hi there!
 My name is Lucas

 - 🔭 I'm currently seeking my first profissional oportunity as a professional Software Developer
-- 🌱 Studyng JavaScript with Node.js
+- 🌱 Studyng React and Typescript

 Languages and technologies where I have more expertise.
 <div align="center" style="display: inline_block"><br>